SyncholisticMG/gh/chapter2/workspace.md

 Why would a highly aware species create false gods for life forms at a much lower level of awareness to them?
 For extended servitude in a hierarchical order to serve as a commodity farm.
 Farming was implemented to harvest the infinite source energy.
 The DNA farming technology allowed them to tap into the fundamental source of the exchange system.
-It is manipulating the GALACTIC COMMERCE & EXCHANGE SYSTEM.
+It's manipulating the GALACTIC COMMERCE & EXCHANGE SYSTEM.
 The Global Narrative simulates the Galactic Commerce Market and dumbs it down to its limited level in which we are made believe that we are just centric to this planet.
 The false gods where the first idols of awareness used to begin to minimise our experience to those micro levels of existence.
 The initial gods and further down the line religions became a major factor of limitation and implementation of hierarchical order.